AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

    - Thoroghly calibrate and test the QMX+ build according to the assembly manual.
 Making a couple of QSO's is a good idea.
    - Remove temporary jumper wire.
    - If QMX+ was already built and operational - carefully remove jumper wire on JP501, use suction tool to cleanup soldering pads and holes to prepare them for 2x5 female connector.
-2. Build ATU/Audio board.
+2. Build ABS ATU/Audio board.
-3. Upload <a href="https://github.com/AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/blob/version2-beta/ATU-100_Custom_Firmware/ABS_for_QMX_Plus_1938_board_V2.1_fw_00.hex.zip">ATU custom firmware from this repository</a> into the PIC16F1938 using supplied programming ICSP connector on the ATU PCB.
+3. Upload <a href="https://github.com/AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/blob/version2-beta/ATU-100_Custom_Firmware/ABS_for_QMX_Plus_1938_board_V2.1_fw_00.hex.zip">ATU custom firmware from this repository</a> into the PIC16F1938 using supplied programming ICSP connector on the ATU PCB. board)
-4. Build <a href="QMX+_ATU_Mount_Board/QMX+_ATU_Mount_Board_Front.jpg">QMX+ ATU Mount Board</a> (install the ATU itself and QMX+ connectors to the Mount board)
-5. If building the ATU - perform the front panel mod.
-We have 3 options for the front panel modification:
+4. Front panel replcement.
+We have 2 options for the front panel replcement:
-   - Drilling the factory front panel (less desirable option)
    - Printing the replacement front panel on a 3D printer (budget option).
-STL file can be downloaded from <a href="QMX+_Front_Panel_Mod_For_ATU/3D Prints/QMX+ Front Panel with ATU Control.stl">here.</a> PETG filament is recommended due to the outdoor exposure.
+STL files can be downloaded from <a href="QMX+_Front_Panel_Mod_For_ATU/3D Prints/QMX+ Front Panel with ATU Control.stl">here.</a> PETG filament is recommended due to the outdoor exposure.
    - Ordering the front panel from JLCPCB (most aesthetically appealing option).
 When ordered along with other PCB's - the front panel will add negligeable cost.
 Otherwise if ordered separately the shipping cost to US (about $20) is the most cosiderable portion of the total cost.
 There are two versions of the PCB front panel:
      - with LED manually soldered from the back.
 Fabrication files are <a href="https://github.com/AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/raw/refs/heads/main/QMX+_Front_Panel_Mod_For_ATU/PCB version THT v1.0//GERBER-QMX_Plus Front Panel Mod THT v1.0.zip">here</a>.
      - with SMD LED factory-soldered on the front.
 Fabrication files are <a href="QMX+_Front_Panel_Mod_For_ATU/PCB version SMD with LED v1.1/production_files">here</a>.
-6. Build <a href="QMX+_ATU_Companion_Board_THT_v1.1/QMX+_ATU_Companion_Board_Front.jpg">QMX+ ATU Companion Board.</a> Keep power (battery) switch on the OFF position until the last moment before closing the enclosure top!
+5. Build <a href="QMX+_ATU_Companion_Board_THT_v1.1/QMX+_ATU_Companion_Board_Front.jpg">QMX+ ATU Companion Board.</a> Keep power (battery) switch on the OFF position until the last moment before closing the enclosure top!
-7. Upload <a href="QMX_plus_ATU_Companion_Board_ATMEGA328P/QMX_plus_ATU_Companion_Board_ATMEGA328P.ino">companion board firmware</a> into ATMEGA328P chip.
-Use Ardiuno UNO R3 board for that.
-8. Install ATMEGA328P chip into the companion board
-9. Install ATU mount board with ATU into the QMX+ board.
-10. Insert 18650 batteries and install ATU Companion board on top of the ATU mounting board.
+6. Insert 18650 batteries and install ATU Companion board on top of the ATU mounting board.
 Make sure battery power switch is still on OFF position!
-11. Insert QMX+ assembly with companion boards into its enclosure, screw-in front and back panels of the enclosure.
+7. Insert QMX+ assembly with companion boards into its enclosure, screw-in front and back panels of the enclosure.
-12. Switch ATU companion board's battery switch to the ON position.
+8. Switch ATU companion board's battery switch to the ON position.
-13. Carefully insert and screw-in QMX+ enclosure's top.
+9. Carefully insert and screw-in QMX+ enclosure's top.

 # Ordering PCB's
 I personally have a habit ordering PCB's from <a href="https://jlcpcb.com">JLCPCB</a> (again, I am not associated with them!).
 For the convenience, all 3 PCB's can be ordered in one order.